alyserecord/agricultural_yield/README.md

 While it was interesting that cloves had the most consitent yield growth, I wanted to know the distribution among the countries where it is produced.
 I wanted to know if this average is being driven by one country primarily, or if it is a true representation of the entire global production.

 The global clove productions is dominated by Indonesia, but interestingly Indonesia is not the largest driver of the clove yield rate increase.
+The United Republic of Tanzinia and Sri Lanka are much more responsible for the increase in yield.

 ![Cloves prod by country](/images/clovesprodcountries.png)
 ![Cloves prod by country](/images/clovesyieldcountries.png)